 U.S. Army Special Forces / rvn:

-Sergeant First Class, Barry Sadler
+5th Special Forces Group, Sergeant First Class, Barry Sadler:

-2nd Lieutenant, ODA-321 CIDG (Civilian Irregular Group):
+“New Pictures” 2nd Lieutenant, ODA-321 CIDG (Civilian Irregular Group) 1964-65:

-Up to 1961 the Government of South Vietnam and the U.S. Mission in Saigon, in dealing with the insurgenc,y had placed primary emphasis on developing the regular military forces, which for the most part was focused on the regular military forces, the most part excluded the ethnic and religious minority groups.
+Up to 1961 the Government of South Vietnam and the U.S. Mission in Saigon, in dealing with the insurgency had placed primary emphasis on developing the regular military forces, which for the most part was focused on the regular military forces, the most part excluded the ethnic and religious minority groups.

 Under the U.S. sponsorship of the U.S. Mission of Saigon in 1961, however, several programs were initiated in the late part of the year to broaden their counterinsurgency effort by developing the paramilitary potential of certain minority groups.
 Special Forces Detachments were assigned to “The U.S. Mission in Saigon” to provide training and advisory assistance in the conduct of these programs, which eventually came to be known as the “CIDG” or Civilian Irregular Defence Group Program.
 The development of paramilitary forces amongst the minority groups became the paramilitary mission of the Special Forces operation in the Republic of Vietnam.

 Originally, the focus was on the Montagnards, people living in the strategic Central Highlands.
 The first was taken in October 1961 with the beginning of a project designed to prevent the Rhade tribesmen in Darlac Province from succumbing to the Viet Cong control.
-Exploratory talks were held with the Rhade leaders in Darlac to seek their participation in a village self-defense program.
-In November of 1961, the first medical specialist troops of the U.S. Special Forces were employed in Vietnam in a project originally designed to assist the Montagnards’ tripes in the high plateau county around Pleiku.
+Exploratory talks were held with the Rhade leaders in Darlac to seek their participation in a village self-defence program.
+In November of 1961, the first medical specialist troops of the U.S. Special Forces were employed in Vietnam in a project originally designed to assist the Montagnard tribes in the high plateau county around Pleiku.
 Out of this modest beginning grew one of the most successful programs for using civilian forces ever devised by a military force, the Civilian Irregular Defence Group.
-Eventually, the organization, development, and operation of the CIDG proved to be the chief work of the U.S. Special Forces in the Vietnam War.
+Eventually, the organisation, development, and operation of the CIDG proved to be the chief work of the U.S. Special Forces in the Vietnam War.

-*Mike-Force (Special Forces) Indigenous Group Advisor. #2:
+*UPDATED PICTURES: Mike-Force (Special Forces) Indigenous Group Advisor:

 The Mike Force’s mission was country-wide from top to bottom.
 The idea was to have a quick-reaction group not for stop-gap orders, but more for quickly securing, reinforcing, and recapturing CIDG A Camps.
 The second purpose was as a “Special Reconnaissance Capability (for where other Recon and LRP groups could not go- special zones), and the third mission would be for “Search and Rescue”, “Search and Destroy Operations, and then some Recon Team Missions being assigned.

-This is not to be confused with the Tiger Force, this Black-Op Group job was primarily tasked with counter-gorilla warfare, that is to create fear and the enemy, secretly operating from well behind the enemy lines, aimed at places like maybe a training center, or port, ammo dumps, more emphasized on body-count, rather than force multiplication.
+This is not to be confused with the Tiger Force; this Black-Op Group job was primarily tasked with counter-gorilla warfare, that is to create fear and the enemy, secretly operating from well behind the enemy lines, aimed at places like maybe a training center, or port, ammo dumps, more emphasized on body-count, rather than force multiplication.

-Unfortunately, in typical US form, the American political actions of 1970 had the ‘Mike Forces’ disbanded after the “Vietnamization” of all the Vietnamese Armed Forces, giving the wars ‘Allied’ control to the South Vietnamese Military, and less and less US control (Who had taken over in 1965.
+Unfortunately, in typical US form, the American political actions of 1970 had the ‘Mike Forces’ disbanded after the “Vietnamization” of all the Vietnamese Armed Forces, giving the war's Allied’ control to the South Vietnamese Military, and less and less US control (which had taken over in 1965.

 This completely let down all the CIDG forces and ruined the loyalty of all these indigenous personnel when U.S. Special Forces abandoned them! telling them they were commanded by the South Vietnamese now.
 And that was an awful call.
 Many Montagnards were Christian, and like the Jews of Europe in WWII, the South Vietnamese did not treat them as equal human beings, but as sub-peoples, generally referring to them as savages!
 (As if the South Vietnamese were so civilized).